Ingrid Heggø

 Ingrid Heggø (born 12 August 1961, in Høyanger) is a Norwegian politician for the Labour Party.

 She was elected to the Norwegian Parliament from Sogn og Fjordane in 2005.
 She had previously served as a deputy representative during the term 1997–2001.

-Heggø was a member of Høyanger municipality council from 1991 to 2003, serving the last eight years as deputy mayor.
-Since 2007 she is a member of the Labour Party central board.
+Heggø was a member of the municipal council of Høyanger Municipality from 1991 to 2003, serving the last eight years as deputy mayor.
+Since 2007 she has been a member of the Labour Party central board.